In this guide, we’ll be discussing freelance photography.

 You do have a fitting budget, right?

-Maybe it’s time to replace your old notebook with a machine that can handle post-processing faster and better.
+Maybe it’s time to replace your old laptop notebook with a machine that can handle post-processing faster and better.

 Assuming you don’t have a quality camera, consider upgrading the camera for your expertise.